Reviews You Can Rely On

 Credit: Natalie Kafader

 The only other earbuds in this hard-to-pass-up $20 price point include other wired models, like the Linsoul KZ ANS Pro X and Apple EarPods - USB-C, though neither have quite as great of fit or sound quality as the UliX.
-However, the Linsoul offers pretty impressive passive sound insulation, without ANC, helping users tune out ambient distractions, whereas the UliX and Apple offer minimal, if any, noise blocking.
+However, the Linsoul offers pretty impressive passive sound isolation, without ANC, helping users tune out ambient distractions, whereas the UliX and Apple offer minimal, if any, noise blocking.

 While ambient sounds can distract from the superb listening experience, the biggest consideration you'll want to make is if you are okay with the wired connection.
 In general, wires offer great sound clarity and call quality, but they can get in the way, especially during active use.
 If the cables aren't for you, you'll have to increase your budget for a wireless option like the Jaybird Vista 2 or Apple AirPods 4, although the UliX Rider is easily the best bang for your buck.